openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **LaTeX**

   A document markup language and document preparation system for the TeX typesetting program.
-In edX Studio, you can :ref:`partnercoursestaff:import LaTeX code`.
+In edX Studio, you can :ref:`import LaTeX code`.